Execution of Clayton Lockett: Aftermath

 The executive director of the Death Penalty Information Center, Richard Dieter, said the attempted execution of Lockett was a “torturous action” and might "lead to a halt in executions until states can prove they can do it without problems".
-He said the death penalty advocates should be “concerned about whether the state knows what it is doing”.
+Due to the seriousness of the case, he said that death penalty advocates were "likely concerned about whether the state knows what it is doing".

 The Office of the United Nations High Commissioner for Human Rights suggested that the execution may have been "cruel, inhuman and degrading treatment" according to international law and may have been cruel and unusual punishment under the Constitution of the United States.
 The government of the United Kingdom issued a statement reiterating its opposition to capital punishment through its embassy in Washington.
 It said "its use undermines human dignity, there is no conclusive evidence of its deterrent value, and any miscarriage of justice leading to its imposition is irreversible and irreparable" and called on the United States to cease its use.

 Human rights organizations also condemned the killing and called on the government to end using it.
 Ryan Kiesel, the executive director of the American Civil Liberties Union of Oklahoma, said that by using a “science experiment” to cause Lockett to "die in pain" over the course of more than 40 minutes, the state had “disgraced itself before the nation and world”.
 US advocacy director of Human Rights Watch Antonio Ginatta said "people convicted of crimes should not be test subjects for a state’s grisly experiments" and that the "botched execution was nothing less than state-sanctioned torture".

 A month after the execution Oklahoma state had not released the official log of the incident.
 Oklahoma State University professor and freedom of information campaigner Joey Senat said, “They’re not complying with the law by this kind of delay.”

 Lockett's lawyers released the preliminary results of an independent autopsy on Lockett, conducted by forensic pathologist Joseph Cohen and commissioned by Lockett's legal team.
 It suggested that the execution team failed to ensure the IV had been properly inserted.
 According to Cohen, the execution team made several attempts to insert IVs into Lockett's arms and groin before inserting an IV in his femoral vein.
 However, they failed to ensure the IV went in all the way, resulting in the drugs being absorbed into Lockett's muscle.
 The report also challenged the official claim that Lockett's veins failed, saying that his veins were perfectly healthy.